juanjo255/Internship_U0/notes/Seek-and-find experiment.md

-#ExperimentalDesign
+#ExperimentDescription

-+ This document does not describe the experimental design itself.
-It is more a report of this approach could have over the "traditional" approach.
++ This document is a descriptive report of the seek-and-find proposal.
+It describes all about how could this proposal achieve the purpose of the social cooperation project.
-+ If this proposal is approved or taking into account, the idea with the experimental design would be built it from the same template established for the "traditional" approach, but with a few differences.
++ If this proposal is approved or taking into account, the idea with the experimental design would be build it from the same template established for the "traditional" approach, but with a few differences.
 + Here I refer to the normal or traditional experiment as the "alternative experiment" and to my proposal as the "randomized experiment" or seek-and-find experiment.